Making Healthy Snack Choices Can Be Simple! Check out these protein-packed snack options!

 At the office, in the car, on the trail, at the soccer match… no matter your activity, always be prepared with healthy snack ideas.

 Dried jerky is super convenient since it doesn’t require refrigeration.
 And you’ll find great flavors like chili pepper, chipotle, lemon garlic, jalapeno, black pepper and more.
 Choose low-sodium or low-sugar for healthiest options.
+You can even buy it online using sites like Big Country Smokehouse and have it delivered right to your door, making it a convenient snack too.

 Protein-packed almonds, cashews, pistachios, hazelnuts, macadamias and more provide beneficial omega-3 fatty acids.
 And 1 oz. of pistachios offers 6 grams of protein!
 Avoid overly salty nuts.